binisha-banjara/binisha-banjara/README.md

 <h1 align="center">Hi 👋, I'm Binisha</h1>
 <h3 align="center">I am an undergraduate CS student.
-My current focus lies in exploring Machine Learning and Data Engineering.
+My current focus lies in exploring Deep Learning and Data Engineering.
 When I'm not coding, you can find me lost in the pages of fictional worlds.</h3>

 - 🔭 I’m currently working on **OpenCV projects**

 - 🌱 I’m currently learning **Deep Learning**

-- 👯 I’m looking to collaborate on **Machine Learning and Data**
+- 👯 I’m looking to collaborate on **Machine Learning and NLP**

 - 📫 How to reach me **rubiks1200@gmail.com**